symfony/symfony-docs/components/templating/helpers/assetshelper.rst

     // ...
     $templateEngine->set(new AssetsHelper('/foo/bar'));

-Now, if you use the helper everything will be prefixed with ``/foo/bar``:
+Now, if you use the helper, everything will be prefixed with ``/foo/bar``:

 .. code-block:: html+php